 - These traditional dishes are often treasured and used on special occasions.

-- The picture below is an example of these types of dishes.
+- The picture to the right is an example of these types of dishes.

 Acidic Asian foods